What is the Transopoly® series?

 E-Transopoly is a web based version of Transopoly.
 It allows individual members of the public to express judgments and preferences about transportation investment in a user-friendly format.
 People can play E-Transopoly for their own benefit.
 We hope that E-Transopoly participants will become confident of their ability to participate in future official transportation planning processes once they understand a bit more about budgetary constraints and opportunities.

-Whether or not participants go on to become involved in official planning processes, data from E-Transopoly will be provided periodically to the Chicago Area Transportation Study (CATS) as an indicator of public sentiment.
-While you have the option to play anonymously, your opinion will have more weight with CATS if you provide identifying information.
+Whether or not participants go on to become involved in official planning processes, data from E-Transopoly will be provided periodically to transportation planning agencies as an indicator of public sentiment.